cbatu1/Illumio-Coding-Challenge/README.md

 #### Testing

-Testing of the `Firewall.java` class was done through `JUnit5` within the `FirewallTest.java` class.
+Testing of the `Firewall.java` class was done through `JUnit5` within the `FirewallTest.java` class where the `InputRules.csv` file was used as a parameter for the `Firewall` class.

 #### Future Optimizations